slsa-framework/slsa/docs/spec/draft/source-requirements.md

 (e.g. the branches or tags that point, or pointed, at that revision).
 They are associated with the revision identifier delivered to consumers and are a statement of fact from the perspective of the SCS.

-At Source Level 3 Source Provenance MUST be created contemporaneously with revision creation such that they provide a credible, auditable, record of changes.
+At Source Level 3 Source Provenance MUST be created contemporaneously with the revision being made available such that they provide a credible, auditable, record of changes.

 If a consumer is authorized to access source on a particular branch, they MUST be able to fetch the source attestation documents for revisions in the history of that branch.